jar285/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 3. The content must be categorized and searchable for easy navigation
 4. The content must be high-quality and suitable for use in educational settings

+# User Story #2: Student
+## Description:
+"As a student, I want to be able to track my progress and receive feedback on my coursework so that I can monitor my performance and improve my skills."

+Acceptance Criteria:
+1. A progress tracker must be available for each course or module
+2. The progress tracker must show completed and outstanding tasks
+3. Feedback must be provided on all completed tasks, including specific areas for improvement
+4. The feedback must be clear and actionable to facilitate skill development

 # Example:
 "As a customer, I want to view my order history so that I can track my past purchases."